EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-request-button.md

 ### Not only for links

-It is a good practice to use `routes.cart_*_url` links for because they will work even without JavaScript.
+It is a good practice to use `routes.cart_*_url` links because they will work even without JavaScript.

 But if you can't use the `a` tag with the `href` parameter, Liquid Ajax Cart still offers the same functionality for any HTML element: add the `data-ajax-cart-request-button` attribute to an HTML element and provide a `routes.cart_*_url` route as an attribute's value: